 Mortgage payments are grouped together to include the amount borrowed (principal) and borrowing costs (interest).
 The amount of interest a borrower pays depends on three things: the amount borrowed; the interest rate on the mortgage; and the amortization period or the time it takes the borrower to pay off the mortgage.

 The length of an amortization period depends on how much the borrower can afford to pay each month.
-The borrower will pay less in interest if the amortization rate is shorter.
+The borrower will pay less interest if the amortization rate is lower.
 A typical amortization period lasts 25 years and can be changed when the mortgage is renewed.
 Most borrowers choose to renew their mortgage every five years.

 After a borrower has obtained a mortgage they have the option of taking on a second mortgage if more money is needed.
 A second mortgage is usually from a different lender and is often perceived by the lender to be higher risk.
 Because of this, a second mortgage usually has a shorter amortization period and a much higher interest rate.